 It follows that you should stagger the use of high-wattage appliances to make the most of the free electricity available.
 This might mean waiting for your washing machine to finish running the dishwasher, not at the same time.
 Also, different types of appliances use different amounts of electricity so it’s difficult to say exactly what you can use for free.

-Households who are home during the day can take easier advantage of the free electricity than those who are only at home on mornings and evenings
+Households who are home during the day can take easier advantage of the free electricity than those who are only at home on the mornings and evenings

-In these situations, inbuilt delay-start timers for appliances such as washing machines can be useful or using a slow-cooker for your evening meal rather than the electric hob.
+In these situations, inbuilt delay-start timers for appliances such as washing machines can be useful or using a slow cooker for your evening meal rather than the electric hob.

 If you own your home and have the money to invest, you could also explore installing battery storage.